Aerosol cans

 Asbestos

 Asbestos is a hazardous waste.
-The law requires you to engage a licensed asbestos removalist to remove asbestos from your house.
-Do not dispose of in the recycling or rubbish bin.
+The law requires you to engage a licensed asbestos removalist to remove asbestos from your house or business.
+Do not dispose of asbestos in recycling, garden waste or general waste bins.

 Read more...